anayanapalli/anayanapalli.github.io/src/content/posts/thoughts-on-tenure.md

 And that makes tenure increasingly important as scope increases.

-## This is why short tenure means something different at different levels

-Suppose I see an engineer with three jobs over six years.

-I don't immediately think:

-> "Why can't this person stay anywhere?"

-I want to understand what they did.

-Perhaps they worked on three increasingly difficult technical problems.

-Perhaps each role gave them more ownership.

-Perhaps they repeatedly built systems, operated them, encountered failures, and learned from them.

-That's potentially a very strong trajectory.

-Now suppose I see a VP who has changed companies every eighteen months.

-I wouldn't automatically conclude that something is wrong.

-But I would have substantially more questions.

-What did they actually change?

-Did they inherit the strategy or create it?

-Did they build the organization?

-Did they hire the leadership team?

-Did the strategy have time to play out?

-Did they observe the consequences?

-Did they leave because the transformation was complete?

-Was the company acquired?

-Was the role eliminated?

-Were they asked to leave?

-Did they move to a substantially larger role?

-The same tenure number carries a different meaning because the **feedback cycle is different**.

 ## Professional growth can be misleading...

 There is another signal that can be just as misleading as tenure: **professional growth within an organization**.